 6. Cincinnati, Ohio

 Skyline Chili's Loaded Chili Bowl is a pretty good bargain, but Cincinnati's apartment rents are arguably an even better deal.
-Renters in the Queen City pay an average of $944 a month.
-That's a 19.3% discount to the national average.
+Renters in the Queen City pay an average of $1,083 a month.
+That's 21% cheaper than the national average.

 But cheap rents are just part and parcel of this widespread metro area's generally low overall costs for housing.
-Indeed, the greater Cincinnati area, which stretches into neighboring Kentucky and Indiana, enjoys general housing expenses more than 20% below the national average.
+Indeed, the greater Cincinnati area, which stretches into neighboring Kentucky and Indiana, enjoys general housing expenses that run about 20% below the national average.

 Cheap rents also come in handy given that this metro area with more than 2.2 million people boasts all sorts of big-city events and attractions.
 The Ultimate Underground Queen City Tour, Cincinnati Symphony Orchestra and the aforementioned Skyline Chili chain of fast-food restaurants are just a few of the offerings on hand.
 And then, of course, there's Cincinnati's reputation as a big-time sports town, thanks to the NFL's Cincinnati Bengals and MLB's Cincinnati Reds.

 Residents of Birmingham, which centers the Birmingham-Hoover metro area, enjoy below-average costs for all manner of goods and services.
-Whether we're talking about groceries, transportation or health care, folks can catch a break on loads of prices vs. what the typical American pays.
+Whether we're talking about groceries, transportation or healthcare, folks can catch a break on loads of prices compared to what the typical American pays.

-And nowhere are these savings more salient than in housing costs, which collectively run 21.2% below the national level, per C2ER.
+And nowhere are these savings more salient than in housing costs, which collectively run 20% below the national level, per C2ER.
 Partly that's a function of relatively affordable rents.
-The average apartment rents for $240 a month less, or a 20.5% discount to, the national average.
+The average apartment rents for $1,006 a month, or a 27% discount to the national average.

-At the same time, Birmingham is a commercial and educational powerhouse.
-Major companies calling the area home include bank holding company Regions Financial (RF); Vulcan Materials (VMC), a maker of construction materials, and healthcare provider Encompass Health (EHC).
+At the same time, Birmingham is a major commercial and educational center.
+Corporations calling the area home include bank holding company Regions Financial (RF); Vulcan Materials (VMC), a maker of construction materials; and healthcare provider Encompass Health (EHC).
 A number of major colleges of medicine, dentistry and law also boost the local economy.
-Taken all together, the concentration of institutions makes Birmingham a key regional business center and an important national financial center.
+Taken all together, the concentration of institutions makes Birmingham a key regional business center and an important financial hub.

-The metro area also serves as the cultural capital of Alabama, offering a plethora of museums and galleries, the Alabama Ballet and the Alabama Symphony Orchestra.
+The metro area also serves as the cultural capital of Alabama, offering an abundance of museums and galleries, the Alabama Ballet and the Alabama Symphony Orchestra.